 Run-of-river power stations in Belgium have an installed capacity of 114 MW at the end of 2015.
-Run-of-river power stations will be taken into account in the model by using 34 monthly historical profiles.
+Run-of-river power stations will be taken into account in the model by using 33 monthly historical profiles relevant for the winter period.
 Elia will update the installed capacity of the run-of-river power stations taking into account the information received from the FPS Economy.